 In practice, there are services which operate with multiple business models.
 Take Amazon Video for example.
 Audiences pay a fixed subscription per month for access to a library of films, however extra fees will be charged for new releases.

 With the popularity of over the top content soaring, it is likely that business models will change as technology and consumption habits continue to evolve.
 For the moment enterprise video platforms like Imagen enable content owners to create sophisticated business models to generate new revenue from their content – these include B2B licensing for high value broadcast clients as well as B2C consumption by a wider audience.
 More and more businesses are also protecting their own brand by creating their own video on demand platform.
 The bigger studios are pulling their content out of Netflix to ensure their audience receives a consistent experience with their own brand.

-Imagen is a market leading video management and monetization company which provides an award-winning platform for cost-effectively distributing large volumes of video content through a range of business models.
-To find out more about Imagen’s Enterprise Video Platform, please get in touch.
+Imagen provides an award-winning platform for cost-effectively distributing large volumes of video content through a range of business models.
+To find out more about Imagen’s media management and distribution solution, please get in touch.